Best 11 Passwordless Authentication Solutions For Business (2026)

 Okta Workforce Identity Cloud Logo

-Okta is a market-leading identity platform serving over 10,000 organisations with SSO, MFA, and passwordless authentication.
-Focused on usability, it comes with a host of integrations with existing cloud-based tools and applications, as well as custom-built applications, in order to provide a seamless sign-on experience across all devices.
+Okta is a market-leading identity platform serving over 10,000 organizations with SSO, MFA, and passwordless authentication.
+Focused on usability, it comes with a host of integrations with existing cloud-based tools and applications.
 We were impressed by the integration depth here: over 8,000 pre-built connectors in the Okta Integration Network mean most apps work out of the box.
 Okta itself has gone 100% passwordless internally for workforce apps, which is a strong signal of product maturity.

 The end-user experience gets consistently high marks.
 Customers say daily authentication is smooth, and non-technical staff adapt quickly to the SSO portal.
 Setup documentation is clear, and support is responsive when issues arise.
 The friction shows up in two areas.
 First, pricing escalates as you add capabilities like advanced MFA or lifecycle management.
 Second, policy management grows complex at scale.
 Customers with large user populations say configuring granular access policies requires solid IAM knowledge.